rdyar/tdfc/_desserts/berry-crisp.md

 Preheat oven to 350 degrees.
 Grease a 9 1/2 deep dish pie plate or similar sized baking dish.
 Set aside.

-In a large bowl, combine oats, flur, sugars, salt and cinnamon.
+In a large bowl, combine oats, flour, sugars, salt and cinnamon.
 Add melted butter and stir until well combined.
 Transfer to the freezer for a few minutes while you assemble the fruit filling.

 In a large bowl, combine all filling ingredients.
 Stir gently until well combined.
 Dump into prepared baking dish.

-Sprinkle the topping over the berries (pressing some of it together iwth your fingers to form clumps).
-Bake for 40-50 minutes until the fruit is bubblig and juicy and the topping is light golden brown.
+Sprinkle the topping over the berries (pressing some of it together with your fingers to form clumps).
+Bake for 40-50 minutes until the fruit is bubbling and juicy and the topping is light golden brown.
 Cool slightly, serve warm with vanilla ice cream.